Criminal Justice (CJ)

 Prerequisite(s): 12 credit hours at the University of Louisville and documentation of training record.

-Description: To provide students with knowledge and skills to document and assess prior learning from occupational training.
-Documentation and reflection writing are combined in a PLAD (Prior Learning Assessment Documents) which is evaluated for award of college credit.
-Writing, thinking and technology skills are emphasized.
+Description: Equip students with skills to document and assess prior learning from occupational training.
+Students create a Prior Learning Assessment Document (PLAD) that combines reflection and documentation for evaluation and college credit.
+Writing, thinking, and technology skills are emphasized.

 For class offerings for a specific term, refer to the Schedule of Classes